tegojs/docs/docs/en/roadmap/wysiwyg-editing-mode.md

-# WYSIWYG Editing Mode Enhancement
+# Unified Toolbar

 ## Overview

-This is a significant user experience improvement initiative aimed at transforming Tachybase's editing mode from traditional editor to a modern WYSIWYG (What You See Is What You Get) editing mode similar to collaborative tools like Lark/Feishu.
+This is a significant user experience improvement initiative aimed at upgrading Tachybase's editing mode to a modern WYSIWYG (What You See Is What You Get) editing mode similar to collaborative tools like Lark/Feishu, providing a consistent operation entry point and better interaction experience through a unified toolbar.

 ## Current Pain Points